Copyright © , Temple University. All rights reserved.

 Assessment of Student Learning 101

-Good assessment begins with well-defined and clearly articulated learning goals.
-The Middle State Commission's handbook on Student Learning Assessment contains useful information on developing learning goals that describe what we want students to learn.
+Good assessment begins with well-defined and clearly articulated learning outcomes.
+The Middle State Commission's handbook on Student Learning Assessment contains useful information on developing learning outcomes that describe what we want students to learn.

 Programs must assure that students have ample opportunities to achieve defined learning outcomes.
 Curriculum maps depict graphically which courses address particular student learning outcomes for a specific program.
 Curriculum maps can be a rich source of information; for example, they may help programs identify student learning outcomes that are not being addressed, highlight courses that are not connected to any particular student learning outcome and/or determine course assignments that could be used as an embedded assessment, such as capstone course assignments.